MrSilvaRenato/book_library_app.github.io/readme.txt

 The objective of this project was design a book library application for admin users and staff.
 - Library is accessed using the admin/staff USERNAME or PASSWORD.
-- Only admin has the right to add a new user with the specific 'role' -> admin.
+- Only the Admin ['role'] has the right to create a new user.
 - Staff can not add new user, but can add book, delete book, edit book and send enquiries to admin user.

 Username: admin